csmangum/AgentMeaning/Design.md

 The system is trained end-to-end using the total loss signal, allowing all parts—from serialization to compression—to align their representations in service of **semantic preservation**.

 This architecture is not static.
-It is a **learning organism**, adjusting each organ’s function so that information can move through any form without losing its soul.
+It is a **learning organism**, adjusting each organ's function so that information can move through any form without losing its soul.

 ---